 Other opportunities for Bible Study are a small group, which generally meets every other week on Sunday Evenings in the home of one of its members, and a interdenominational women's Precepts Bible Study that generally meets every Tuesday morning at 9:15 AM in the Hurlburt Room (come in the Office/Education Wing Entrance).

 There are other series and opportunities that come and go on a seasonal basis.
-It's always wise to check with Pastor Dan or Pastor Jennifer to see what else might be happening.
+It's always wise to check with Pastor Dan or Pastor Katie to see what else might be happening.

 What can I expect worship at First Baptist to be like?